raphiz/raphael.li/src/blog/2015/03/custom-ddns-service-provider/index.md

     echo '----------------------------'
     date
-    echo "The current external IP is: $CURRENT" echo "The following IP is regitered: $SAVED"
+    echo "The current external IP is: $CURRENT" echo "The following IP is registered: $SAVED"
 } >> "$LOGFILE"

 # Check if an update is required - if so, update and verify the response